bphenriques/dotfiles/README.md

 # Updating

-The following will update `flake.lock` and Doom Emacs.
+The following will update `flake.lock`:
 ```sh
 $ dotfiles update
 ```